Stuycs-K/project03-final-10-leem-jhas/DEVLOG.md

 - Have server send code word to client
 - Created function that replaces code word with dashes
 - ~1hr spent in total

+### 2024-01-05 - Dashes
+- Tried to get dashes to work consistently and correctly - unfinished
+- ~2hr spent in total